-The first Ecoboost engine is a 178-horsepower 1.6-liter engine that is well-liked for its good power for traveling uphill and passing on the highway.
-More than one test driver says the 240-horsepower 2.0-liter Ecoboost engine turns the Escape into a “little hot rod,” but that the horsepower gain will probably be superfluous for the average shopper.
+The first Ecoboost engine is a 178-horsepower 1.6-liter engine that reviewers say has good power for traveling uphill and passing on the highway.
+More than one test driver says the 240-horsepower 2.0-liter Ecoboost engine turns the Escape into a “little hot rod," but they add that the horsepower gain will probably be superfluous for the average shopper.
 Models with either Ecoboost engine can be equipped with four-wheel drive.
 When paired with four-wheel drive, the 1.6-liter engine is more fuel-efficient than the 2.0-liter engine, averaging 22/30 mpg city/highway, which is very good for the class.
-With four-wheel drive, the 2.0-liter averages 21/28 mpg and 22/30 mpg with front-wheel drive.

 - "The turbo 1.6-liter doesn't feel nearly as quick overall as the 2.0-liter, but its 184 lb-ft move the Escape off the line briskly.
 Most customers will be happy with the low-end shove of the 1.6-liter and won't find the 240-horse engine necessary." -- Car and Driver

 - "With the 1.6-liter engine, Escape feels energetic from a stop with more than adequate power for highway merging.
 The 2.0-liter engine is stronger overall and turns Escape into a practical little hot rod.
 Both engines have fine throttle response, and the 6-speed automatic shifts smoothly and provides timely downshifts." -- Consumer Guide